What Does a Lawn Care Service Do?

 Selective Herbicides - DIY v Professional

 This one is a little more well known in that DIY products are certainly not those of professional.
-Similarly to with fertiliser products, there is a knowledge as to what needs to be applied, at what rate, in what conditions and with what equipment.
+Similarly to with fertiliser products, there is a knowledge as to what needs to be applied, at which rate, in what conditions and with what equipment.
 Herbicides however, pose risk in the wrong hands and when used outside of the label rate.

 Professionals not only have access to professional products which give superior results, but are legally required be NPTC qualified to purchase, transport, store, use and dispose of chemicals.
 Lawn care professionals would be happy to show their documentation for their hard work as we're rarely asked!
 Professionals understand how these products work and which weeds will be most susceptible.
-With good lawn care management, the requirement for selective herbicides will be reduced after the first couple of visits from a lawn care service.
+With good lawn care, the requirement for selective herbicides will be reduced after the first couple of visits from a lawn care service.

 Mechanical Work - DIY v Professional